simoneves/X32/README.md

 SKIP_ROWS
 How many rows from the top to skip before attempting to interpret the spreadsheet contents

-SNIPPET_COL / CUE_COL
+CUE_NUM_COL / CUE_LABEL_COL
-The column numbers (starting from zero!) of the columns from which to pull the snippet number and the label string
+The column numbers (starting from zero!) of the columns from which to pull the cue number and the cue label string

 FIRST_CHAN / NUM_CHANS
 The first console channel to control (usually 1), and the number of channels to control (inclusive)